-A monotonous visual task was adopted here [8].
-Subjects sat in a comfortable chair, about two feet away from the LCD.
-Four colors of traffic signs were presented in the LCD randomly by the NeuroScan Stim2 software.
-For each color, there were more than 40 different traffic signs.
-Each trial was $5.5s \sim 7.5s$ long, including $5s \sim 7s$ black screen and 0.5s traffic signs presented.
-The subjects were asked to recognize the sign color, and pressed the correct button on the response pad as soon as possible.
-There were 4 buttons on the response pad corresponding to the 4 different colors of traffic signs.
+A monotonous visual task is adopted in this study [8].
+Subjects sit in a comfortable chair, about two feet away from the LCD.
+Four colors of traffic signs are presented in the LCD randomly by the NeuroScan Stim2 software.
+For each color, there are more than 40 different traffic signs.
+Each trial is $5.5s \sim 7.5s$ long, including $5s \sim 7s$ black screen and 0.5s traffic signs presented.
+The subjects are asked to recognize the sign color, and press the correct button on the response pad as soon as possible.
+There are 4 buttons on the response pad corresponding to the 4 different colors of traffic signs.

 A total of twenty-three healthy subjects aged from 19 to 28 participated in this experiment.
 They were required to abstain from alcohol and caffeine one day before and during the experiment.
 After training, each subject took at least two sessions on different days, which were carried out in a small sound proof room with normal illumination.
-Each session lasted for more than 1 hour during $13:00\sim15:00$ after lunch.
+Each session continuous more then 1 hour during $13:00 \sim 15:00$ after lunch.